-- Be promptly assisted by Campus Security in notifying law enforcement authorities if the victim so chooses, and - Decline to notify such authorities - Where applicable, the rights of victims and the School's responsibilities regarding orders for protection, no contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court. - Learn procedures for School grievance processes in cases of alleged Domestic Violence, Dating Violence, Sexual Assault, or Stalking, including the fact that - the proceedings shall: - Provide a prompt, fair, and impartial investigation and resolution and - Be conducted by officials who receive annual training on the issues related to Domestic Violence, Dating Violence, Sexual Assault, and Stalking and how to conduct an investigation and hearing process that protects the safety of the parties and promotes accountability. - In the proceedings, the Complainant and Respondent may have an advisor of their choice, who may be, but is not required to be, an attorney present during the grievance process; and - o In the proceedings, the Complainant and Respondent shall be simultaneously informed, in writing, of-the outcome of any School grievance process that arises from an allegation of Domestic Violence, Dating Violence, Sexual Assault, or Stalking; the School's procedures for Complainant and Respondent to appeal the results of the determination of responsibility; any change to the results that occurs prior to the time that such results become final; and when such results become final. - Obtain information about how the School will protect the confidentiality of Complainants and Respondents, including how publicly available recordkeeping will be accomplished without the inclusion of identifying information about the parties, to the extent permissible by law; - Receive written notification of Students and Employees about existing counseling, health, mental health, victim advocacy, legal assistance, and other services available for victims of Sexual Assault, Dating Violence, Domestic Violence, and Stalking both on-campus and in the community. - Receive written notification of victims of Sexual Assault, Dating Violence, Domestic Violence, and Stalking about options for, and available assistance in, changing academic, transportation, and working situations, if so requested by the victim and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.
+- Provide a prompt, fair, and impartial investigation and resolution and - Be conducted by officials who receive annual training on the issues related to Domestic Violence, Dating Violence, Sexual Assault, and Stalking and how to conduct an investigation and hearing process that protects the safety of the parties and promotes accountability. - In the proceedings, the Complainant and Respondent may have an advisor of their choice, who may be, but is not required to be, an attorney present during the grievance process; and - In the proceedings, the Complainant and Respondent shall be simultaneously informed, in writing, of-the outcome of any School grievance process that arises from an allegation of Domestic Violence, Dating Violence, Sexual Assault, or Stalking; the School's procedures for Complainant and Respondent to appeal the results of the determination of responsibility; any change to the results that occurs prior to the time that such results become final; and when such results become final. - Obtain information about how the School will protect the confidentiality of Complainants and Respondents, including how publicly available recordkeeping will be accomplished without the inclusion of identifying information about the parties, to the extent permissible by law; - Receive written notification of Students and Employees about existing counseling, health, mental health, victim advocacy, legal assistance, and other services available for victims of Sexual Assault, Dating Violence, Domestic Violence, and Stalking both on-campus and in the community. - Receive written notification of victims of Sexual Assault, Dating Violence, Domestic Violence, and Stalking about options for, and available assistance in, changing academic, transportation, and working situations, if so requested by the victim and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.